-If you have not seen the episode yet, you can watch it on HGTV here.
+If you have not seen the episode yet, you can watch it on Amazon Prime Video here.

 While I wrote a blog about our experience before the show aired, the following provides a more in-depth look behind the scenes and where we are now.